denzen84/dump1090jlp/README.md

 # dump1090jlp
 dump1090 JSON alarm parser

 A simply parser for dump1090 "aircrafts.json" to generate alarms for selected aircrafts.
-By default it executes some shell script.
+If interested aircraft appears in the 'aircraft.json' this script executes some shell script.
+For example, this script can execute CLI for Telegram bot or do something else.